cloudmesh-community/fa18-523-56/project-report/report.md

 [@fa18-523-56-www-nifi-nifihomepage].
 NiFi provides the ability to build or alter an ETL flow with a few clicks.
-NiFi builds Gets, Converts, and Pulls in a GUI and allows the user to build and customize the flow [@fa18-523-56- www-nifi-issartetlsimple].
+NiFi builds Gets, Converts, and Pulls in a GUI and allows the user to build and customize the flow [@fa18-523-56-www-nifi-issartetlsimple].
 This flexibility and usability is key to NiFi's value in a big data world where stovepipes and inflexibility are frequently challenges.